Jason94/coalton-db/README.md

 ### Smaller Clean Ups / Refactors:

-- [ ] Make sure HasTableName is utilized uniformly across the API
+- [ ] Delete HasTableName.
+Instead we should have a lower level SQL DSL API that takes strings directly.

 ### TOMaybes: